AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/running-the-show/playback-controls.md

 Using the workspace options menu (<Keys.ContextKey>Cog</Keys.ContextKey> button at the top of the window) you can set three different display modes for the Playback Groups workspace:

-<Keys.SoftKey>View Mode All</Keys.SoftKey> – 2 panes with group buttons on the left and all the playbacks in each group shown on the right
+&nbsp;<Keys.SoftKey>View Mode All</Keys.SoftKey> – 2 panes with group buttons on the left and all the playbacks in each group shown on the right

 ![Playback groups display mode 1](/docs/images/Playback-groups-display-mode-1.png)

-<Keys.SoftKey>View Mode Single</Keys.SoftKey> – 2 panes with group buttons on the left, but only the playbacks in the currently selected group are shown on the right.
+&nbsp;<Keys.SoftKey>View Mode Single</Keys.SoftKey> – 2 panes with group buttons on the left, but only the playbacks in the currently selected group are shown on the right.
 Handy if you have groups with a lot of playbacks in each one.

 ![Playback groups display mode 2](/docs/images/Playback-groups-display-mode-2.png)

-<Keys.SoftKey>View Mode Playbacks Only</Keys.SoftKey> – Single pane with just the playbacks for each group shown.
+&nbsp;<Keys.SoftKey>View Mode Playbacks Only</Keys.SoftKey> – Single pane with just the playbacks for each group shown.

 ![Playback groups display mode 3](/docs/images/Playback-groups-display-mode-3.png)